 Ben went to an executive school abroad.
-He started early as a radio disc jockey after graduating high school, he then became a regular DJ during semestral and summer breaks in college.
+He started early as a radio disc jockey after graduating high school.
+Ben then became a regular DJ during semestral and summer breaks in college.
 After graduating from college, Ben became a regular radio disc jockey of DWMM FM and an advertising agency account executive for the station.

 1998-2000 – Ben focused his time as the COO of INNOVATIVE TECHNOLOGIES UNLIMITED.
 His major clients were FEEDMIX, UNIVERSAL ROBINA, PURINA, and IO BASIC.
-This job requires aggressive marketing of expensive WENGER brand – high-end extruders from Kansas, USA and frequent clients visitations and lots of travelling in Asia and the USA.
+This job requires aggressive marketing of this expensive WENGER brand of high-end extruders from Kansas, USA and frequent clients visitations and lots of travelling in Asia and the USA.

 2001 – Signalled the return of Ben in the media.
 He tried client media management.
 Eventually, Ben was offered the Editor-In-Chief position by an executive of MANILA STANDARD, and the brother of the defunct Manila Chronicle and publisher of Saksi Ngayon.
 Ben wrote his column for Saksi Ngayon.
 The owner of radio broadcasting network DZME and a sister of a congressman offered Ben a mid-morning slot for his Bahala si Tulfo.